What is it?

-According to the Biomedical model, detoxification supports cellular health which in turn supports all body systems.
+According to the Functional Medicine model, detoxification supports cellular health which in turn supports all body systems.
 The benefits may include improved metabolic, immunologic, neurologic and digestive function.

 Detoxification may also reduce oxidative stress and inflammation which in turn could reduce symptoms of allergies, arthritis, asthma, ADHD, Autism and a wide range of disease.

 Detoxification may also help to reduce infections which tend to thrive when the body is in a weakened state.